dafuloth/m2-project/README.md

-# Milestone 2 Project: Yahtzee game
+# Milestone 2 Project: Tic-Tac-Toe game

+This project implements the game of Tic-Tac-Toe (Noughts & Crosses) in HTML, CSS, and JavaScript.